dedalik/CodePlay/Readme.md

-Clone the repository in desktop using the github app. or just download the zip file and uzip into your hosting.
+Clone the repository in desktop using the github app. or just download the zip file and uzip into your hosting. then
+Open your favorite MYSQL Server mostly phpmyadmin and import codeplay.sql file next go to application/config/database.php and enter your database credentials Thats is and you are good to go.
 ```

 ### Development